 You will learn that statistics can be very simple to use yet extremely powerful, and with the knowledge contained in this book, you will be able to analyze everything from trends in the global economy to the spread of deadly disease.

 The main focus of this book is to give readers the ability to quickly learn how to prepare data and run statistical analyses.
-While this book cannot be said to be comprehensive enough to make you an expert in statistical methods, it will give you a very good start, as well as give you the ability of run a number of advanced tests which can be particularly difficult to learn on your own.
+While this book cannot be said to be comprehensive enough to make you an expert in statistical methods, it will give you a very good start, as well as give you the ability to run a number of advanced tests which can be particularly difficult to learn on your own.

 Chapter 1: An Introduction to Statistics & Quantitative Methods

 Chapter 2: An Introduction to SPSS and Stata

 Chapter 4: Pearson’s r, Chi-square, t-Test, and ANOVA

 Chapter 6: Logistic, Ordered, Multinomial, Negative Binomial, and Poisson Regression

 Chapter 10: Structural Equation Modeling

 Appendix A: Selecting the Appropriate Test